Jako/AjaxUpload/README.md

 back to hidden iframe based upload in other browsers, providing good user experience everywhere.

-All uploaded images and generated thumbnails are given random filenames to avoid hotlinking uploaded not published fullsize images.
+All uploaded files and generated thumbnails are given random filenames to avoid hotlinking uploaded not published files.
 Automatic thumbnail generation for uploaded jpeg, png and gif files.
-Other uploaded files will get a generic icon.
+Other uploaded files will get a generic icon the file extension.

 With two Formit hooks the upload queue could be pre filled from Formit field value and saved into Formit field value.